vdabro2/travel-lens/README.md

 **Required Must-have Stories**

 * Login page
+* Sign up page if no account
-* Timeline page for your current location (there will be a spot where you can change this to a specific location as well)
+* Timeline page for your current location with search bar
+* Timeline page for a different location with search bar
-* Details page for each post at your location
+* Details page for each post so you can see the rating and description
 * Post page where you can post a place you went to and review it.

 **Optional Nice-to-have Stories**

-* Personal info page with your saved posts, your posts, and settings.
-I included a wireframe of this as well.
+* Personal info page with your saved posts
+* Personal info page with your posts
+* Settings page
 * Personal info of other users page!
 AKA profile page for other people.
-More:
+* More:
 * Replying to other users feature/ chat feature.
 * Explore page where the user gets many different, random locations if they dont know where to travel to next.
 * Find a travel buddy explore page.
 Uses your location to match you to another traveler looking to explore in the place you are in.